brandonsutan/IBM-Full-Stack-Software-Developer-Professional-Certificate/Introduction-to-Cloud-Computing/README.md

 Throughout the 12-hour journey, I delved deep into the core principles of cloud computing:

 - **Defining Cloud Computing:** I now understand cloud computing and its essential characteristics.
-From history to its business case, I have grasped cloud technology's pivotal role in reshaping industries.
+I have grasped cloud technology's pivotal role in reshaping industries from history to its business case.

 - **Unveiling Cloud Models:** The course unraveled the layers of cloud service models - IaaS, PaaS, SaaS, and the cloud deployment models - Public, Private, and Hybrid.
 I can now distinguish between these models and their respective components.